 She described her service in South Vietnam and her traveling in her “Tooth Fairy” jeep to clean teeth, assist in surgery and train soldiers and locals.
 Grant also relayed a horrible incident involving her near kidnapping and an assault on the last day of her service in Vietnam before being able to return home safely.

 After getting out of U.S. Army in 1973, Grant used her GI bill to get a bachelor’s degree in criminal justice and a master’s degree in social work, with the latter leading her to conduct the first major research project on women veterans in Vietnam who was exposed to Agent Orange.
-She made social work her career and also became an artist and an author, publishing a nonfiction book about her own military service, “Dreams That Blister Sleep: A Nurse in Vietnam.”
+She made social work her career and also became an artist.

 After Grant ended her speech, the crowd gave her a well-deserved standing ovation.
 The applause did not only honor her as a Vietnam veteran.
 It was a salute to her ability to remember and respect her military service, an experience she had blocked out for 32 years due to severe post-traumatic stress disorder (PTSD).